NoPhoneWeek/front-end/CONTRIBUTING.md

  *   <button class="button button-blue">Blue buttons</button>
  */
 ```

+Also, avoid commenting leaving code you commented-out when you push to the repository.
+If it's something that was in a previous commit you can always reference it by looking back into that commit.
+If it's something else store it somewhere else but not inside the code.
+The only kind of comment allowed in code is documentation comments.

 #### Rule Direction
 When adding properties and values to a style rule you should ensure that you follow a vertical styling pattern and not an horizontal pattern.
 Exception is only allowed if the properties in the rule do not exceed 2.